Credit One Bank® Platinum X5 Visa® review: Light rewards with heavy fees

 Rates and fees

-If you’re looking for a low-cost starter card, you might want to pass on the Platinum Rewards Visa.
-The 23.99 percent variable APR is well above the current average credit card interest rate.
+If you’re looking for a low-cost starter card, you might want to pass on the Platinum x5 Visa.
+The 24.24 percent variable APR is well above the current average credit card interest rate.
 Plus, you’ll have to spend at least $1,900 per year (or $159 per month) in the card’s 5 percent cash back rewards categories just to offset the $95 annual fee, which also eats into your credit limit.

-You may also need to pay a credit limit request fee (according to your creditworthiness) if Credit One doesn’t offer you an automatic credit limit increase.
+You may also need to pay a credit limit request fee (depending on your creditworthiness) if Credit One doesn’t offer you an automatic credit limit increase.
 A low starting credit limit could be especially dangerous since Credit One can cancel your account if you’re 20 percent over limit, and the card’s 3 percent ($1 minimum) foreign transaction fee, up to $39 late payment fee and up to $39 returned payment fee could easily snowball your balance given the high interest rate.

-The Credit One Bank Platinum Rewards Visa credit card dangles an alluring 5 percent cash back rewards rate (up to $5,000 in purchases per year, then 1 percent) on major expenses like grocery, gas and eligible digital services, but the $95 annual fee and restrictive card terms can take a toll if you’re building credit.
+The Credit One Bank Platinum X5 Visa credit card dangles an alluring 5 percent cash back rewards rate (up to $5,000 in purchases per year, then 1 percent) on major expenses like grocery, gas and eligible digital services, but the $95 annual fee and restrictive card terms can take a toll if you’re building credit.

 Its rewards rate may look fantastic while you’re window shopping, but you can easily find well-rounded credit cards that won’t nickel and dime you on your journey to a full-fledged rewards card.